vsoch/scif/docs/tutorials/preview-install.md

 docker pull vanessa/scif:latest
 ```

 First we will do it interactively, and then add a few lines to a recipe to do it properly.
 Here is the interactive version.
-We will use an anaconda image so we know that it comes with pip to install `scif`.
+We will use an miniconda image so we know that it comes with pip to install `scif`.
 Note that I'm mapping the present working directory to `/tmp` so I have my `hello-world.scif` recipe.

 ```
-$ docker run -v $PWD:/tmp -it continuumio/anaconda3 /bin/bash
+$ docker run -v $PWD:/tmp -it continuumio/miniconda3 /bin/bash
 $ pip install scif
 $ scif install hello-world.scif
 Installing base at /scif